Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Levels for endoscopic non-tempered representations of

+A similar claim holds for $\pi_2$ and can be proven exactly as above, using $K'$ instead of $K^\circ$. \end{proof}

-While using the unramified $A$-packet $\Pi(\lambda_0)$ would be sufficient in our global applications when $D\equiv 3\pmod{8}$, the case of discriminants $D\equiv 7\pmod{8}$ would require the use of certain tamely ramified $A$-packets $\Pi(\lambda)$ and providing explicit levels for them is the object of the next subsection.
+While the unramified $A$-packet $\Pi(\lambda_0)$ would suffice for our global applications when $D\equiv 3\pmod{8}$, the case of discriminants $D\equiv 7\pmod{8}$ would require the use of certain tamely ramified $A$-packets $\Pi(\lambda)$ and providing explicit levels for them is the object of the next subsection.